yesiamrocks/cssanimation.io/text-animation.md

 | `ca__lt-base-duration` | Optional base animation duration per unit (in ms)                                |
 | `ca__lt-separator`     | Use `dot` to split on periods `( . )`.
 Default: line breaks (`<br>` or `\n`)     |

-### 💡Developer Tips

-- The `.cssanimation` **class is always required** for baseline styling and to activate text animations.
-- You can provide fewer classes or delay values than units; the last value will simply repeat for the remaining units, making it easy to apply a pattern.
-- If you pass more classes or values than needed, the extra elements are skipped, and a warning might be logged to your console to help with debugging.
-- Delay and duration values are parsed safely; non-numeric strings will fall back to default behaviors to prevent errors.
-- Animation duration is determined in this order of precedence: `ca__lt-base-duration` > CSS-detected duration > internal default.

 **Example: Full Setup**

 ```html